 Heat Stroke and Heat-Related Illness Can Be Fatal

 Any body that overheats over 40.5°C will start to shut down.
 When someone first gets hot, they will start sweating to help them maintain their body temperature.
 However, when heat exhaustion and dehydration sets in, the sweat reduces and the blood becomes too concentrated, leading to impaired organ function.

-During heat stroke, the body can quickly suffer from tissue damage, which means the temperature needs to be reduced as quickly as possible.
+During heat stroke, the body can quickly suffer from tissue damage, so the temperature must be reduced as quickly as possible.
 Most people who suffer from this severe condition will experience serious changes to their nervous system, which can quickly result in seizures and comas.
-As well as this, liver, muscle, kidney and heart damage can set it.
-In a worse case scenario, heat stress can kill you.
+As well as this, liver, muscle, kidney, and heart damage can set it.
+In a worse-case scenario, heat stress can kill you.

 Look After Your Body

 So, if you want to enjoy the hot weather as the summer season approaches, it’s important that you respect it, rather than take advantage of it.
-Make sure you have taken all of the safety precautions necessary to prevent heat exhaustion and eliminate any of the risk factors that have been mentioned above.
+Ensure you have taken all of the safety precautions necessary to prevent heat exhaustion and eliminate any of the risk factors mentioned above.

 Your body needs you to survive, so staying safe in the sun is of major importance if you want to live a long and healthy life!